 Ideas for Rescue Pet Portraits

-- Renaissance royal: From shelter kennel to castle throne
+- Renaissance royal: From shelter kennel to castle throne.
+See our Renaissance pet portrait guide for personality-matched costume styles.

 - Superhero style: Because they've already overcome so much